-I completed my undergraduate education in Counselling and Human Services from Columbia Bible College and am presently finishing up my Master of Arts in Counselling Psychology from Trinity Western University.
+I completed my undergraduate education in Counselling and Human Services from Columbia Bible College.
+I earned my Master of Arts in Counselling Psychology from Trinity Western University.

-I’ve completed training in Emotion-Focused Therapy for couples and enjoy working with adolescents, adults, and couples with a variety of different concerns:
+I enjoy working with adults, adolescents, and couples with a variety of different concerns:

 – Relationship issues

 – Issues related to spirituality, religion, faith, and existence